luci/luci-py/appengine/swarming/doc/User-Guide.md

 Triggers a task and exits without waiting for it:
 ```
-swarming.py trigger --swarming <host> --isolate-server <isolate_host> --task <name> <hash>
+swarming trigger -server <host> -digest <RBE-CAS digest> -task-name <name>
 ```

   - `<name>` is the name you want to give to the task, like "`base_unittests`".
-  - `<hash>` is an `.isolated` hash.

-Run `help trigger` for more information.
+Run `swarming help trigger` for more information.

 #### Collecting results

 Collects results for a previously triggered task.
 The results can be collected multiple times without problem until they are expired on the server.
-This means you can collect again data run from a job triggered via `run`.

 ```
-swarming.py collect --swarming <host> <name>
+swarming collect -server <host> <task id>
 ```

 ### Querying bot states

-`swarming.py query` returns state about the known bots.
+`swarming bots` returns state about the known bots.
 More APIs will be added, like returning tasks, once needed by someone.
 In the meantime the web frontend shows these.

 ### More info

 The client tools are self-documenting.
-Use "`swarming.py help`" for more information.
+Use "`swarming help`" for more information.